Skip to content

 e.g., calling "Alert Compression and Merging" processing

-2 Scale when the number of monitors using AI alert aggregation is large
+2 Scale when having a large number of monitors using AI alert aggregation

-beat Cron Job trigger ← Same as left 1 Do not scale, ensure global single instance
+beat Trigger for Cron Jobs ← Same as Left 1 Do not scale, ensure global single instance

-mysql Database (No such service) - Does not need scaling, choose self-built or cloud service for higher demands
+mysql Database (No such service) - Does not need scaling, choose self-built or cloud services for higher demands

-redis Cache / Function execution task queue (No such service) - Does not need scaling, choose self-built or cloud service for higher demands
+redis Cache / Function execution task queue (No such service) - Does not need scaling, choose self-built or cloud services for higher demands

 Service / Queue Responsibility